If you’ve found yourself in a bit of financial difficulty or have your sights set on a big buy, you may be wondering about a secured loan

 Many secured loans come with variable interest rates, which means the amount you pay could change.
 This has the potential to put a real spanner into your carefully constructed budget.
 If you choose a loan with variable rates, you’ll need to be confident you could handle a rise in repayments.

 You should also be aware of fees that could add a considerable amount to the overall fee you pay back.
 Many lenders charge an arrangement fee for the setting up of the loan.
 They can also ask for early redemption fees if you settle the loan early or make overpayments.
+Lastly, the broker you use may also apply a broker fee.

 Compare Secured Loans